fladd/ScanSessionTool/README.md

 Usage
 -----

-ScanSessionTool can be started with the command `scansessiontool`.
+Scan Session Tool can be started with the command `scansessiontool`.

 Documentation
 -------------